mooreds/docs-1/references/connectors/stripe-documentation.md

 ## create_account

-With Connect, you can create Stripe accounts for your users.To do this, you’ll first need to register your platform.For Standard accounts, parameters other than country, email, and typeare used to prefill the account application that we ask the account holder to complete.
+With Connect, you can create Stripe accounts for your users.To do this, you’ll first need to register your platform.
+For Standard accounts, parameters other than country, email, and typeare used to prefill the account application that we ask the account holder to complete.

 <details><summary>Parameters</summary>